eye-division/lucytennyson-yoga/classes.md

 7.15pm - 8.30pm Yoga for all: All welcome, especially those looking for a deeper focus and chance to relax after work. &nbsp; Currently full.

 *These three classes meet in the tranquil Sanctuary at St Ethelwolds House, East St Helen Street, Abingdon.
 Places are limited to 9, and are bookable in advance at the beginning of each half-term.
-The next passes will be available from December for the new term in 2019 .*
+The next passes will be available from December for the new term starting 9th January 2019 . &nbsp;Drop in is available if there is a space, please drop me an email first.*

 &nbsp;